grafana/grafana/docs/sources/getting-started/build-influxdb-dashboard.md

 Windows users might need to make additional adjustments.
 Look for special instructions in the InfluxData documentation and [Using Telegraf on Windows](https://www.influxdata.com/blog/using-telegraf-on-windows/) blog post.
 The regular system monitoring template in InfluxDB Cloud is not compatible with Windows.
 Windows users who use InfluxDB Cloud to monitor their system will need to use the [Windows System Monitoring Template](https://github.com/influxdata/community-templates/tree/master/windows_system).

-## Step 5.
-Add your InfluxDB data source to Grafana
+## Add your InfluxDB data source to Grafana

 You can have more than one InfluxDB data source defined in Grafana.